 Remember, once you have left Australia, the Special Category Subclass Visa 444 immediately terminates.
 So, you would not have work rights if your employer runs a VEVO Work Rights Check on you because you are not in Australia.

-2. I was denied work in the Child Care sector due to my Criminal History.
-What can I do next?
+2. What to do if denied work in the Child Care sector due to Criminal History?

 If an applicant’s job involves supervised or unsupervised contact with children, they will require a Working with Children Check (WWCC).
 An applicant’s national police history is requested from the Australian Criminal Intelligence Commission (ACIC) after the application form is received and verified by the WWC Screening Unit.
 The WWC screening unit assesses the information and verifies if the applicant poses any risk to children.